adeason/openafs/doc/process/howto-use-gerrit.md

 ## Gerrit workflow

 The Gerrit workflow is patch-oriented.
-Patches are logical changes which are tracked across revisions.
+Patches are logical changes that are tracked across revisions.
 This makes using Gerrit different than other popular Git based change management systems.
 In order to track changes to patches, Gerrit assigns a unique identifier called a `Change-Id` to each change,